pboon09/FRA502-LAB-6637/README.md

    ```
    When Rviz2 is opened, clicked `File` -> `Open Config`
    Then navigate to the `~/FRA502-LAB-6637/src/`.
 You will see `lab2.rviz`.
 Click that file.

+   Right now, you can only spawn 5 pizza per round only.
+You can edit the `self.pizza_max` in `../src/lab2/scripts/eater.py` and `../src/lab2/scripts/killer.py`
+   Be aware that the `self.pizza_max` in both file must be equal only!

 Modify the commands to match your package and node names. below here